vejith063/ee25btech11063/SoftwareAssignment/README.md

 B = QᵀA and B ∈ R^(k×n)
 * Now compute SVD on B as B is a much smaller matrix it is easy to compute SVD on B

-                   B = ŨΣVᵀ
+    B = ŨΣVᵀ  where
+  * Ũ are the orthonormal eigen vectors of BBᵀ , Ũ ∈ ℝ^(k×k)
+  *  V are orthonormal eigen vectors of BᵀB , V ∈ ℝ^(n×k) which are thew same as orthonormal eigen vectors of AᵀA
+  * Σ² are the eigen values of BᵀB which are same as the eigen values of AᵀA

-the right unit norm vectors V are same for B and U and Ũ are the eigen vectors of the matrix B
+the right unit norm vectors V are same for B and U and Ũ are the eigen vectors of the matrix B now we need to find U
+* U = QŨ   where U  ∈ ℝ^(m×K) and U is the left unit norm vectors of A

+Now the goal is to find Aₖ
+* Aₖ = ∑ᵢ₌₁ᵏ σᵢuᵢvᵢᵀ

+This is our desired reconstructed intensity matrix Aₖ